 Sharpe Community Scholars may apply for grants to conduct community and public service research.
 Each successful applicant will receive $3000 to carry out seven full-time weeks of research over the course of one summer.
 They will work closely with a faculty advisor and will blog about their research.
 When they return to campus in the fall, they will take place in the Summer Research Symposium.

 To be eligible, applicants must be continuing students (i.e., not graduating seniors) in good academic standing.

 Sharpe students may build upon the work they did during their freshman year in the program, but are not required to do so.
-Students may also propose projects that draw heavily on library research, interviews, surveys, and so forth.
-Summer grants may be used on campus or elsewhere, in the United States or abroad, and when involving human subjects must attain Student IRB approval in order to be eligible for funding.
-Students who conduct research projects at William & Mary and/or for community agencies located in Williamsburg will be eligible for free dormitory housing.
+Research may occur on campus or elsewhere, in the United States or abroad.
+If the project involves working with human subjects, Student IRB approval is necessary for funding.
+Students who conduct projects in Williamsburg will be eligible for free dormitory housing.

-Freshman and former Sharpe Community Scholars, and now, Community Studies minors are eligible to apply.
+Freshman and former Sharpe Community Scholars are eligible to apply.

-To learn more about funding opportunities for engaged scholarship, please contact Monica Griffin at 757-221-2495.
+To learn more about funding opportunities for engaged scholarship, please contact [[mdgriff, Monica Griffin]].

 The Charles Center administers the Sharpe Summer Research Grant.
 Applicants will adhere to the Charles Center's application procedures and project requirements.